Bering/TetriNET-RL/README.md

 ![Screenshot](Screenshots/latest.gif)

 ## Status
 Alpha.
-Not playable yet.
+Core Tetris is playable in a test scene but that's it.
 Ugly main menu.
-Working on Solo mode.
-Solo backend mostly done.
-Tetrominoes spawn, you can move and rotate them.
-Once they stick you get another one.
+Work In Progress.

 ## Planned Features
 * Cross-platform (Android.
 WebGL, Linux, Mac, Windows, maybe more)